 - Bush Fires Act 1954.

-Rangers are an invaluable additional resource for Emergency Service agencies and are trained in Incident Control procedures, traffic control and other general skills.
-Rangers liaise with other agencies such as WA Police Service, State Emergency Service, DEC, Fire and Emergency Services Authority (FESA), Department of Agriculture, Water Corporation, Department of Community Development to support and assist these agencies with emergency incidents as required.
-Rangers deal with various response and recovery measures in case of an emergency.
+An invaluable additional resource for emergency service agencies, our Rangers liaise with WA Police Service; State Emergency Service; Department of Primary Industries and Regional Development; Department of Fire and Emergency Services; Department of Local Government, Sport and Cultural Industries; as well as other key agencies to support and assist with emergency incidents as required.
+Our Rangers also deal with various response and recovery measures in case of an emergency.

 City of South Perth After hours service

 The City's after hours service ensures that callers receive the same timely, current and accurate information outside business hours that they would receive from our own staff during office hours.

 All calls received outside normal business hours are reported to the City the next working day - whether actioned immediately or referred back to us for follow up action.